gis-ops/dbscan-clustering/README.md

 If you drag the sliders and change the values you will, in your redux state, notice that these are updated on the fly.
 The computation of clusters we will make part of our `Map.jsx` which comes next.

+## Step 7 - Computing clusters and adding them to the map

 ![DBScan settings panel](https://user-images.githubusercontent.com/10322094/63053069-29d11c80-bee1-11e9-8f9d-b85463ef604d.png 'DBScan settings panel!')

 ### Map/Map.jsx